DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 	* E.g. OneDrive
 * Institutionally managed data servers or network drives
 * Institutionally managed cold storage (e.g. tape storage)
-	* Temporarily storing data in 'cold storage' with longer access times can be a recommended solution for your project if you produce very large data volumes or if the project is collecting data over a long time period, but where the data will be analysed later.
+	* Temporarily storing data in 'cold storage' with longer access times can be a recommended solution for your project if you produce very large data volumes or if the project collects data over a long time period, but where the data will be analysed later.
 An issue to consider here is whether data in such a storage are quick and easy to access, or if access needs to be planned in advance.
 * Trusted research environments
 	* [TSD](https://www.uio.no/tjenester/it/forskning/sensitiv/) provided by UiO
 	* [HUNT Cloud](https://about.hdc.ntnu.no/) provided by NTNU